 How Do You Work This Life Thing?

-Advice for the Newly Independent on Roommates, Jobs, Sex, and Everything That Counts.
+Advice for the Newly Independent on Roommates, Jobs, Sex, and Everything That Counts

 When you’re eighteen and finally getting out of your parents’ house, is etiquette on your mind?
 Probably not.
 But when you have to talk to your college professor or apply for a job, do you know what to say?
 How to dress?
-How about bringing up the full sink of dirty dishes without starting an argument with your roommate?
+How about bringing up the sink full of dirty dishes without starting an argument with your roommate?
 And the loud noises she made last night with that guy she brought home?
 How do you go there?